Defining Biblical Years

-Contracts involving slaves were to expire on the Sabbath year and slaves where then to go free.5 Contracts involving land where to run through the year after the 7th Sabbath year.
-This 50th year was to be called a year of Jubilee.6
+Contracts involving slaves were to expire on the Sabbath year and slaves where then to go free.
+Contracts involving land where to run through the year after the 7th Sabbath year.
+This 50th year was to be called a year of Jubilee.

 There are two places where scripture suggests that these Sabbath and Jubilee years were longer than the normal common year.
-Daniel chapter 12 links the expression "time, times and half a time" 7 to 1290 days8 unlike Revelation where the same expression is linked to 1260 days.
+Daniel chapter 12 links the expression "time, times and half a time" to 1290 days unlike Revelation where the same expression is linked to 1260 days.

 This suggests that certain three and a half year intervals were 30 days longer and contained an extra month.
 How could this be?
 Since only Sabbath and Jubilee years are indicated as being special these must be the years of the extra month.
 Most 3.5 year intervals would be 1260 days long, while some 3.5 year intervals would include the leap month and be 1290 days long.
 Since both Sabbath and Jubilee years are special in this way both must contain this 13th month.

 A 13 month long year would be 390 days in length and there is a reference that seems to support the existence of these long years.
 That reference is found in Ezekiel.
-The Prophet Ezekiel was told to lie on his side 390 days followed by 40 days.9 This was to depict the sins of Israel and Judah in turn.
-Ezekiel was told these days were for each of the years of sin in the nations of Israel and Judah respectively.
+The Prophet Ezekiel was told to lie on his side 390 days followed by 40 days.
+This was to depict the sins of northern and southern kingdoms in turn.
+Ezekiel was told these days were for each of the years of sin in the nations of Joseph and Judah respectively.

 What was Ezekiel doing for these 390 days?
 Laying on his side, eating pre-measured portions of food, as a witness to the people who saw him.
 He was to do nothing else.
-This is as close to the annual sabbath year of rest as is found anywhere in the Bible.
-Since Israel did not exist as an independent nation from Judah for 390 years, this story must mean something else.
+This is as close to the annual Sabbath year of rest as is found anywhere in the Bible.
+Since the northern kingdom did not exist as an independent nation from Judah for 390 years, this story must mean something else.
 The total number of days Ezekiel lays on his side means something different than the historical record shows.
 What does it mean?
-That Israel did not have a Sabbath is one possible meaning.
+That the nation did not have a Sabbath is one possible meaning.

 A curious feature of the modern Jewish calendar is that it includes an entire extra month on leap years.
 Though the calendar itself does not conform to the Bible’s other references to time, it may have gained this feature of its structure from knowledge of the Bible’s true structure.